KANABEC HISTORY CENTER

 Most commercial archaeologists work for Cultural Resources Management firms.
 These are the scientists who survey areas before construction projects begin.
 Others, like myself, work for museums.

-study of the physical remains of ancient cultures or eras) of a specific area to the general public.
+We help curate collections and present the paleohistory (the study of the physical remains of ancient cultures or eras) of a specific area to the general public.
 Archaeologists with doctorate degrees can work at universities,

 teaching the next generations of archaeologists.